Molecular biology of acute promyelocytic leukemia

 RETINOIC ACID AND THE RETINOIC ACID RECEPTOR

-Retinoic acid is a critical ligand in the differentiation pathway of multiple tissues, mediated through binding to a retinoic acid receptor (RAR).
-RARs belong to the nuclear steroid/thyroid hormone receptor superfamily, and possess a modular structure with discrete ligand binding and DNA binding domains.
-Of the three isoforms of RARs, RARalpha (RARa) is expressed primarily in hematopoietic cells.
+Retinoic acid (RA) is a critical ligand in the differentiation of multiple tissues, mediated through binding to a retinoic acid receptor (RAR).
+RARs belong to the nuclear steroid/thyroid hormone receptor superfamily.
+Of the three RAR isoforms, RAR alpha is expressed primarily in hematopoietic cells.

-RARa is a member of a family of retinoid-binding transcription factors (including RXR) that regulate gene expression.
-RARa contains a series of discrete functional domains, including an amino terminal transcriptional activation domain, followed by DNA-binding, dimerization, and retinoid-binding domains.
-RARa heterodimerizes with retinoid X receptor (RXR), and binds to retinoic acid responsive elements to regulate transcription of target genes .
+RAR alpha is a member of a family of retinoid-binding transcription factors (including RXR) that regulate gene expression.
+RAR alpha contains discrete functional domains, including an amino terminal transcriptional activation domain, and DNA-binding, dimerization, and retinoid-binding domains.
+RAR alpha heterodimerizes with retinoid X receptor (RXR), and binds to RA-responsive elements to regulate transcription of target genes .

 - de Thé H, Chomienne C, Lanotte M, et al. The t(15;17) translocation of acute promyelocytic leukaemia fuses the retinoic acid receptor alpha gene to a novel transcribed locus.
 Nature 1990; 347:558.